skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 ---
 layout: post
 title: "Tesla's Lethal Autopilot Crash - a problem of UI as much as AI"
-excerpt: "The tragedy could have been avoided with clearer communication and understanding of current systems' limitations"
+excerpt: "The tragedy might not have happened given clearer communication and understanding of current systems' limitations"
 author: joshua_morton
 editor: andrey_kurenkov
 tags: [Tesla,autonomy,ethics,BigBiz]